ml4ai/skema/skema/img2mml/data_generation/README.md

 ### Requirements

 For requirements, please check out requirements.txt file.
-A few more packages will be required to run mathjax-server that can be installed using following commnads
+After installing _requirements.txt_, a few more packages will be required to run mathjax-server that can be installed using following commnads.

 ```
 npm install express